laravieira/Willy/README.md

 >&nbsp;&nbsp;&nbsp;&nbsp;assistant_id: j3h42j34k-n34b3jh-234b2kjh-34b24kkhj4-342fsdf<br>
 >&nbsp;&nbsp;&nbsp;&nbsp;credentials_password: dfklgjlçkgjaçlkfgjaçe45hj-e48t39th3aifghj_384tha3g34tr7

-###### *keep_alive* option will keep watson assistant session alive forever, this is not recommended and not necessary, if a session expire, Willy will create a new.
-Only turn *keep_alive* option true if you have problems with bad connections.
+###### *keep_alive* option will keep watson assistant session alive forever, consuming more internet data, this is not recommended and not necessary, if a session expire, Willy will create a new.
+Only turn *keep_alive* option true if you have problems with bad pings.

 You can now save *config.yml* file.